Kid Crafts for Chinese New Year: Quick and Easy Printables and Projects for Lunar New Year

-Click below to get the printable template for the dragon.
-Yes, I think it's in Russian.--you can find good ideas all over the world.
+This printable dragon template is easy to follow.
+Yes, I think it's in Russian—you can find good ideas all over the world.
 Fortunately, you don't need to know Russian to be able to print out the template.

 Printable Chinese Dragon Template to Decorate